ISaidHey/jellyfin-aws-proxy/README.md

 Then use `t` instead of `tofu`, ie `t plan`, `t apply`, etc.

 Alternatively you could set up https://direnv.net/ to read the `.env` file.

+## Security Concerns

+- Currently, all keys (private and public) are all plaintext in the state file, which is a local file.
+- The user_data.sh cat of wg0.conf content does not seem to appear in the logs,